 The first flight of a 1-11 BAC plane for TAROM, from the 424 EU series, took place at 23 January 1968.
 It had two engines Rolls-Royce Spey 25 Mk.
 511 and was delivered to TAROM at 14 June 1968, being registered YR-BCA.

 The following five BAC 1-11 aircraft from the same series were received by the Romanian authorities until the end of the 1969 year.

-But Ceausescu did not give up the idea of developing the aircraft construction industry in Romania.
-Thus, in 1975 it was established "Turbomecanica”From Bucharest for the licensed manufacture of engines Rolls Royce Viper (Mk 632 and 633) and Turmo IV C engines.
+But Ceausescu did not give up the idea of developing the aircraft manufacturing industry in Romania.
+Thus, in 1975, “Turbomecanica”From Bucharest for the licensed manufacture of engines Rolls Royce Viper (Mk 632 and 633) and Turmo IV C engines.

-The first were required for the IAR-93 B aircraft, the latter were used the IAR-330 "Puma" helicopters.
+The former were needed for the IAR-93 B aircraft, the latter were used IAR-330 "Puma" helicopters.